-Replace the bulb cover by turning it a quarter turn, clockwise.
+Screw in the new bulb; screw back the bulb cover.
 Turn on the circuit breaker and check that the bulb now lights.

-The left-hand oven door is misaligned
+The oven door is misaligned

-The bottom hinge of the left-hand oven door can be adjusted to alter its angle (Fig. 7.3).
+The bottom hinge of either oven door can be adjusted to alter the angle of the door (Fig. 7.3).
 Loosen the bottom hinge fixing screws and use the notch and a flat bladed screwdriver to move the position of the hinge to set the hinge position (Fig. 7.4).